Economic and Monetary Union, EMU

 The third stage of the EMU introduced the Euro in the 12 Eurozone countries.
 (Photo: European Commission)

-The Treaty of Maastricht demands low inflation.
-The ECB has decided to keep inflation in the Eurozone at 2% or less per annum.
+The Treaties require low inflation.
+The ECB has decided to keep inflation in the Eurozone between 0 and 2%.
 The ECB is not politically controlled and is forbidden by the Treaty from taking instructions from any government or any EU institution.

 The Treaty requires member governments to manage their economies so that they are consistent with the ECB’s monetary policy.

-In order to join the EMU countries’ economies have to meet four criteria (convergence criteria).
-After joining, countries must agree to keep their spending at a certain level (Stability and Growth Pact).
+In order to join the EMU countries’ economies have to meet four “convergence“ criteria.
+After joining countries must agree to keep their spending below a certain level governed by the Stability and Growth Pact.

-Under the Stability and Growth Pact governments that run excessive budget deficits (i.e. spend more than their income), and do not attempt to solve this problem, may be fined.
+Under the Pact governments that run excessive budget deficits and spend more than their income, and do not attempt to solve this problem, may be fined.
+These fines may be proposed by the Commission and must be agreed then by the Council.
+No such fine have been imposed to date.

 In 2003 both Germany and France broke the rule stating that governments cannot run a yearly deficit of more than 3% of the Gross National Product (GNP).
 They were not fined.
-After the 2008 financial crisis more member states found themselves in breach of the ceilings for public spending and were threatened with fines.
+Other countries then widely broke the government budget deficit criteria.

 Links